FraL96/Italian_Inside_Milestone3/TESTING.md

 **Notes**

-In 4 pages, the logo and shortcut icon doesn't display.
+In 4 pages, the logo and shortcut icon doesn't display (both on the navigation bar and the side menu).

 # Browsers Compatibility